nineteendo/jsonyx/docs/source/usage.rst

 .. option:: output_filename

-    The path to the output JSON file.
+    The path to the output JSON file, or "-" for standard output.
 If not specified, write to :data:`sys.stdout`.

     .. versionadded:: 1.2

+.. option:: patch_filename

+    The path to the patch JSON file.

+    .. versionadded:: 1.3

 .. option:: -h, --help